PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 > Each night, choose a player: their opposing neighbours can't die until dusk.

+*Stop.
+You shall not fight.
+If one of you starts to even move in a direction or think the thought of fighting, you will face me.*

+### The Arbitor makes sure those under their watch cannot fight with their neighbours.
+- The Arbitor chooses a player each night.
+- Their neighbours who are not on that players alignment cannot die until dusk.

+### How to run
+Each night, wake the Arbitor.
+They point at a player.
+Put the Arbitor to sleep.
+For each of their neighbours who are not on their alignment, mark them with **Protected**.

+If a player marked **Protected** would die, they remain alive.
+If a player marked **Protected** is executed, declare that the marked player is executed but remains alive.
+(Do not say why.)

+At dusk remove any **Protected** reminders.

 ## Geologist
 <img src="https://github.com/user-attachments/assets/383fa907-1080-4fd3-9ae9-6ad4e188e056" alt="geologist_good" width="300" height="300">